rmwferguson/markdown-cv/index.md

   | <a href="https://rmwferguson.wordpress.com/">rmwferguson.wordpress.com</a>
 </div>

 ## Currently

+`2015 onwards`
-Senior postdoctoral researcher at the Univeristy of Essex
+__Senior postdoctoral researcher at the Univeristy of Essex__ Developting rapid molecular tools for monitoring bioaerosols
 ### Specialized in

 Molecular Ecology, Enviromental Microbilogy